morganesque/ghijklmno/src/jekyll/_posts/2011-04-13-magic-conspiracy-theories.markdown

 <p><a href="/img/2011/04/magic.015.png"><img title="Restaurant" src="/img/2011/04/magic.015.png" alt="Restaurant" width="100%" /></a></p>

-<p>What it seems that your brain wants in these situation is an explanation that fits, but it's desire for this is so great it kind of overwhelms some of your other (more rational) mental faculties.
+<p>What it seems that your brain wants in these situation is an explanation that fits, but it&#8217;s desire for this is so great it kind of overwhelms some of your other (more rational) mental faculties.
 Like a customer in a restaurant being rushed by an over-eager waiter the brain simply goes for the best available option without taking the time to look for facts or perhaps analyse the evidence more carefully.</p>

 <p><a href="/img/2011/04/magic.016.png"><img title="Hunter" src="/img/2011/04/magic.016.png" alt="Hunter" width="100%" /></a></p>